 The Cambria Trolley also serves the community.
-The trolley system was initiated in 1996, and is operated under contract by a joint venture between Ride-On Transportation and Southland Transit, Inc. and is administered by RTA and the CCSD.
+The trolley system was initiated in 1996, and is operated under contract by a joint venture between Ride-On Transportation and Southland Transit, Inc. and is administered by RTA-and the CCSD.
 The trolley route includes 24 stops located between Moonstone Drive and Ardath Drive.
 The trolley stops at several locations in both the West and East Villages including the FRP, Veteran's Memorial Building, Cambria Pines Lodge, Cambria Community Healthcare District, and East Village parking lot.
 The trolley operates throughout the year from 9:00 a.m. to 6:00 p.m.
 June 1 through September 4 (Thursday through Monday) and September 5 through May 31 (Friday through Monday).
+As of September 2009, the trolley was no longer coordinated by the CCSD; however, the CCSD will continue consultations with the trolley operator regarding service to the FRP.